 The goal of the Foundations of Knowledge category is for students to acquire the necessary background information to be considered culturally literate and to give them the perspicacity to make informed cultural observations and cross-cultural judgments.

-(9 credit hours: 3 from the "a" category and 6 from one of the "b" categories)
+(9 credit hours: 3 from the "a" category and 6 from the "b" categories)

 (b) Studies of Cultures (6)